20 QUESTIONS ABOUT JOINING BIGMOUTH CHORUS

 Yes.
 Your first session is a free of charge taster session.
 It is common for several new members to attend each week, so you won’t be alone!

-On arrival you will met choir assistant Sue Flory to sign in and choir leader Emily Peasgood will discuss which voice group to try and any questions you might have.
+On arrival you will met choir assistant Sue Flory to sign in and choir leader Andrew Larner will discuss which voice group to try and any questions you might have.
 The choir are friendly and a choir member will sit with you and discuss any questions you have.
-Following your first session you will receive an email or telephone call from Emily to discuss how you found the session and if you would like to join the choir.
+Following your first session you will receive an email to discuss how you found the session and if you would like to join the choir.
 To the top.

 13. What happens during a typical rehearsal?